rudyn2010/rudyn2010/README.md

 <p>Hi Everyone!
-My name is Rudy Nguyen and I'm an aspiring full-stack engineer, whose main focus revolves around web development technologies!</p>
+My name is Rudy Nguyen and I'm an aspiring full-stack engineer, whose main focus revolves around web development!
+Down below are some of the technologies that I have worked with in the past! </p>

 #### Languages: